-Company law requires the Directors to prepare financial statements for each financial year.
+Companies (Guernsey) Law, 2008 requires the Directors to prepare financial statements for each financial year.
 Under that law they have elected to prepare the financial statements in accordance with International Financial Reporting Standards and applicable law.

 The financial statements are required by law to give a true and fair view of the state of affairs of the Bank and of the profit or loss of the Bank for that period.